Tsung-Ping/Violin-Fingering-Generation/README.md

 8. Mendelssohn: Violin Concerto in E minor, Op.
 64, mvt.
 1 (mend1 mm.
 2-141, mend2 mm.
 141-313, mend3 mm.
 313-463)
 9. Yu-hsien Teng: Bāng Chhun-hong (Taiwanese folk music) / 鄧雨賢: 望春風 (wind)
 10. Yu-hsien Teng: Ú-iā-hue (Taiwanese folk music) / 鄧雨賢: 雨夜花 (flower)

+## Violin Fingering Generation Model
+Bi-directional Long Short-Term Memory Network (BLSTM) with a softmax layer is employed to predict the probabilities of string and position for playing each violin note, and three modules are used to make the output desisions.
+For intput of the model, each note is represented by its pitch, onset, duration, and beat type.

+## Requirements
+ * python >= 3.6.4
+ * tensorflow >= 1.8.0
+ * numpy >= 1.16.2
+ * sklearn >= 0.19.1
+ * pretty_midi >= 0.2.9